socialize/socialize-sdk-android/sdk/doc/sphinx/source/amazon.rst

 .. literalinclude:: snippets/props_amazon.txt
    :language: properties

-The value for the Amazon AppStore is "amazon" (lowercase)
+The value for the Amazon AppStore is "amazon" (lower case)

 .. include:: footer.inc